Thomas J. Hagerty: Activist priest

-Little is known about the early years of Thomas Joseph Hagerty, prior to his completion of seminary training in 1895.
-He is believed to have become a Marxist about 1892 and to have spent his early life attempting to rectify the teachings of the church and the socialist movement.
+Hagerty is believed to have become a Marxist about 1892 and to have spent his early life attempting to rectify the teachings of the church and the socialist movement.

 Hagerty's first posting was to St. Agatha's Parish in Chicago in 1895, where he served as assistant to the rector.
 He was assigned to St. Joseph's Church in Cleburne, Texas in the Diocese of Dallas in 1897 before being promoted to rector of Our Lady of Victory Church in Paris, Texas in 1901.
 He was transferred to Our Lady of Sorrows Church in Las Vegas, New Mexico later that same year.

 As a Catholic priest in the Southwestern United States, Hagerty came into frequent contact with Mexican railroad workers, the mistreatment of whom by their employers angered him.
 Finding little socialist writing to be available in Spanish, Hagerty began translating a number of short works from German, French, and English.
 When Hagerty was warned by the railroads to stay out of labor relations, he reportedly told a messenger "Tell the people who sent you here that I have a brace of Colts and can hit a dime at twenty paces."

 Upon arriving in New Mexico in 1901, Hagerty became associated with the American Labor Union (ALU) and the Western Federation of Miners (WFM).
 During the summer of 1902, Hagerty went on a tour of mining camps in Colorado with Socialist Party of America (SPA) orator Eugene V. Debs, attempting to recruit the impoverished miners to the ALU and the SPA.
 This blatantly political activity brought Hagerty into conflict with his superiors, resulting in his suspension by his archbishop.
 Despite this fall from grace with the church hierarchy, Hagerty continued to consider himself a priest in good standing, writing in International Socialist Review:

 "While it is true that I have withdrawn from the technical work of the ministry, the withdrawal implies no derogation of my sacerdotal character.
 I am as much a priest today as I ever was.
 I have not separated myself from the communion of the Catholic Church; and I hold myself as much a member thereof as the Pope himself."

 Hagerty remained defiant of his superiors, declaring that "bishops and priests exceed their authority when they use the influence of their position to oppose a movement whose highest purpose is the industrial liberation of the wage slaves of the world."
 Catholics were "not bound to pay any attention to them in such matters," Hagerty asserted, adding that the papal encyclicals of Pope Leo XIII against socialism "have no more authority than that which attaches to the opinions of any private theologian."